 - First-aid cleansing pads with a topical anesthetic to kill germs and infections surrounding wounds.

 - A small bottle of sterile saline, which is an eye irrigating solution used to flush out chemicals or foreign bodies.

-- Petroleum jelly, or similar lubricant in case of chaffing.
+- Petroleum jelly, or similar lubricant in case of chafing.

-- Skin repair bar or skin repair creme for minor rips, tears and cuts - we recommend the Climb On! brand.
-Their sample pack is a great option for outfitting your first aid kit, and also comes with their chapstick.
+- Skin repair bar or skin repair creme for minor rips, tears, and cuts - we recommend the Climb On! brand.
+Their have great options for outfitting your first aid kit.

 - A small roll of Duct tape (everything can be fixed with duct tape, right?).

 - A small mirror.

 - Hand sanitizer, either BKZ- or alcohol-based.

 - Biodegradable soap, such as a concentrated soap like Campsuds.